motkeg/linux-design/ex2/ex2.md

 For script arguments processing, you should use the `getopts` shell builtin — read a [tutorial](http://wiki.bash-hackers.org/howto/getopts_tutorial).
+If you want to support alternative long options (optional), you need to use the `getopt` command instead, or combine both by replacing arguments.

 The script must be self-contained (no other files), be well-commented, modular, should report and fail on errors with a proper exit status and message, avoid long